turingschool/mod-0-project-fe/section1/README.md

 //=> true, because 2 and 2 are the exact same

 9 > 12
-//=> true, because 9 is less than 12
+//=> false, because 9 is less than 12
 ```

 Read more about compairson operators [here](https://javascript.info/comparison)!